 A Physician Assistant, PA, is responsible for providing direct preventive, diagnostic, and therapeutic healthcare services following relevant state law, joint agreement, as well as the established hospital policies, procedures, and protocols.

-Working under the supervision of a physician or surgeon, the PA’s job description entails various duties and responsibilities, including carrying out physical examination on patients and taking their full medical history.
+The physician assistant job description entails various duties and responsibilities, including carrying out physical examination on patients and taking their full medical history.
+They work under the supervision of a physician or surgeon.

 They also order and interpret imaging studies and laboratory tests and formulate a plan for diagnosis and treatment.